-ABOUT PHILADELPHIA’S LABOR MARKET IN MARCH 2016
+ABOUT PHILADELPHIA’S LABOR MARKET IN APRIL 2017

-FAST FACTS ABOUT PHILADELPHIA’S LABOR MARKET IN OCTOBER 2016
+FAST FACTS ABOUT PHILADELPHIA’S LABOR MARKET IN APRIL 2017

 Computer and Mathematical; Management; Healthcare Practitioners; Sales and Related; Business and Financial Operations; and Office and Administrative Support occupations were the most advertised occupational families with over 2,500 postings in each group.
 Compared to September 2015, the volume of postings fell in these top occupational families except for Healthcare Practitioners.
 Highest decreases were in Sales and Related Occupations (20.9 per) and Computer and Mathematical occupations (15.1 percent).